Rapid c €1m West Cork sale swoop confirms region as Valhalla, a place of heavenly splendour

 Valhalla and West Cork are pretty synonymous, and maybe on a few levels, reckons Mr Cleary who’s with James Lyons O’Keeffe auctioneers, and who sold a Ballydehob pad to A-list actor Saoirse Ronan last summer.

-He’d surely be forgiven for having the wind under his wings as he despatched the very individual and recently-built Ocean Breeze which featured in these pages just last month, and which he’d launched for a local vendor month in time for the May Bank Holiday.
+He’d surely be forgiven for having the wind under his wings as he despatched the very individual and recently-built Oceans Rest which featured in these pages just last month, and which he’d launched for a local vendor in time for the May Bank Holiday.

 Oceans Rest was a 2,000 sq ft, upside-down three-bed build out on a 1.35 acre headland site beyond Ballyrisode beach, with a wide sweep of sea views, including the sweep of the Fastnet lighthouse beam.